 Step 2: Cook the Chicken

-Add the chicken and stir to coat the chicken in the paprika.
+Add the chicken in a single layer and stir to coat the chicken in the paprika.
 Put the pot back on the heat.

-Add the lid onto the pot for 5 minutes.
+Add the lid to the pot for 5 minutes.
 Check the chicken.
 If it is releasing liquid (enough to come up the sides of the chicken), you do not need to add more water.
-If the pot still looks dry, add about 1 cup of water into the dutch oven, or enough to cover the chicken about halfway.
+If the pot still looks dry and like the onions are sticking to the bottom of the pan, add about 1 cup of water into the Dutch oven, or enough to cover the paprika chicken about halfway.

-Use tongs to remove the chicken from the dutch oven and set aside.
+Use tongs to remove the cooked chicken from the Dutch oven and set aside.

 Step 3: Finish the Sauce

-Then, use a food processor or immersion blender to blend the sauce until it is completely smooth.
+Then, use a food processor or immersion blender to blend the creamy paprika sauce until it is completely smooth.

 Add the chicken back into the sauce.
 Serve with noodles, dumplings, or mashed potatoes.
 Enjoy!